qingkaikong/blog/2018_19_pandas_groupby/README.md

-Pandas groupby function is really useful and power in many ways.
+Pandas groupby function is really useful and powerful in many ways.
 This week, I am going to show some examples of using this groupby functions that I usually use in  my analysis.

 ```python